Admissions & Financial Aid Repayment of Loans

 SAMPLE REPAYMENT SCHEDULE

 The U.S. Department of Education provides a great tool for loan borrowers to better understand your repayment options.
 The Repayment Estimator is a great way to get an idea of how much your monthly loan payments may be based on how much you borrowed.
-There are two ways to use this tool: 1) you can sign-in to the site using your SSN, first two characters of your last name, date of birth, and your Department of Education PIN number.
+There are two ways to use this tool: 1) you can sign-in to the site using your FSA ID.
 This method will give you the best estimate possible as it pulls information about your federal loans directly from the National Student Loan Data System.
 2) you can proceed to the estimator without signing in.
 By selecting this method you will need to have detailed information about all of your federal loans so that you can enter the information manually.

 The best way to know what options you have to repay your loans is to contact your lender.
 The federal government offers the following repayment options on Stafford loans: Standard, Extended, Graduated, and Income Based Repayment.
 To see these options in detail please visit Repayment Options and Calculators.